Do I need a business license as an independent contractor?

 Most state laws don’t require independent contractors to have a business license, except for Alaska and Washington state.
 Even if your state doesn’t require a license, many municipalities do.

-If you run a business out of your home and have frequent visitors, you ought to verify if this is allowed under local zoning laws.
+If you run a business out of your home and have frequent visitors, you should verify if this is allowed under local zoning laws.
 You could also check on your state’s licensing requirements through your local secretary of state’s office, your state’s department of revenue, or CityApplications.com.

 If you sell goods or services to the public, you may need a sales tax permit.
 You would have to collect and pay any applicable sales taxes or business taxes as well.
 The Internal Revenue Service requires independent contractors and self-employed individuals to report and pay self-employment taxes on net income of more than $400 per year.